drunkard/ceph-readable-doc/html/_sources/rados/troubleshooting/troubleshooting-mon.rst.txt

 What if state is ``electing``?

   This means the monitor is in the middle of an election.
-These should be fast to complete, but at times the monitors can get stuck electing.
-This is usually a sign of a clock skew among the monitor nodes; jump to `时钟偏移`_ for more infos on that.
-If all your clocks are properly synchronized, it is best if you prepare some logs and reach out to the community.
+With recent Ceph releases these typically complete quickly, but at times the monitors can get stuck in what is known as an *election storm*.
+This can indicate clock skew among the monitor nodes; jump to
+  `时钟偏移`_ for more information.
+If all your clocks are properly synchronized, you should search the mailing lists and tracker.
   This is not a state that is likely to persist and aside from (*really*) old bugs there is not an obvious reason besides clock skews on why this would happen.
+Worst case, if there are enough surviving mons, down the problematic one while you investigate.

 What if state is ``synchronizing``?